 Press and media

 Sharing your research with people outside of your discipline is an excellent way to build your communication skills.
 We can help you promote your work through our communication channels or external media coverage.
 You can also register your interest in speaking to journalists about your area of expertise when relevant media enquiries come in.

 The Microbiology Society runs a range of conferences and seminars across its busy events schedule.
 All meetings aim to bring together scientists to shape the future of microbiology, strengthen membership networks and enable knowledge exchange.

 We are inviting members of the Society to get in touch to let us know if you would like to showcase your achievements on a specific awareness day or during an awareness month to help support and encourage the community.

-We bring individuals together, empower communities worldwide and make it easier for our members who have a unique depth and breadth of knowledge to network based on mutual interests, location and/or career stage.
-This is to ensure we continue to help shape the future of microbiology and provide maximum benefit to society.
+We bring individuals together, empower communities worldwide and make it easier for our members who have a unique depth of knowledge to network based on mutual interests, location and career stage.
+This continues to help shape the future of microbiology and provide maximum benefit to society.